PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - **`openembedded-core-mbl/meta`**.
 This MBL staging layer provides:
     - `mbl-fitimage.bbclass`, the re-useable class used to generate the FIT packaging of the kernel.
 See [Section 7.4](#section-7-4) for details.
 - **`openembedded-core`**.
 This layer contains a library of recipes and classes supporting the creation of Linux distributions.
-    - `u-boot.inc.`, This include file contains the bulk of the symbol definitions and recipe functions for building the u-boot bootloader.
+    - `u-boot.inc.`, This include file contains the bulk of the symbol definitions and recipe functions for building the u-boot boot loader.
       Its included into the `u-boot_${PV}.bb` recipe.
     - `u-boot-sign.bbclass`.
 This is the class that orchestrates the verified boot signing of FIT images.
     - `u-boot_${PV}.bb`.
-This is the top level boilerplate recipe for building the u-boot bootloader.
+This is the top level boilerplate recipe for building the u-boot boot loader.
 The Package Version variable `${PV}` expands to give `u-boot_2018.11.bb`, for example.
     - `u-boot-tools_${PV}.bb`.
 This is a recipe for building the u-boot `mkimage` tool, for creating and signing FIT images, for example.
       The recipe can be used to build `mkimage` host or target versions.